 |

-Version 8.8 updates: Skater now works much better because it has been refined to prevent deobfuscators.
+Update in ver8.8: Skater now works much better because it has been refined to prevent deobfuscators.
 Skater can NOT easily be hacked and deobfuscated by the cotemporary open source deobfuscators.
 That deciphering hacker's tools definitely do NOT work in renaming class/method/property/field names with the Skater .NET Obfuscator.
 Strings values are NOT unraveled as well.

 |